Mohamedou Ould Slahi: Release order

-After review of the case, US District Court Judge James Robertson granted the writ of habeas corpus and ordered Slahi's release on March 22, 2010.
+After review of the case, U.S. District Court Judge James Robertson granted the writ of habeas corpus and ordered Slahi's release on March 22, 2010.
 Robertson's ruling was criticized by several Republican Party politicians.
 Slahi was the 34th detainee whose release was ordered by a federal district court judge reviewing government materials associated with his habeas petition.
 The unclassified decision was filed on April 9, 2010.

 Referring to the government's charge that Slahi gave "purposeful and material support" to al Qaeda, Judge Robertson wrote:

 Salahi may very well have been an al-Qaida sympathizer, and the evidence does show that he provided some support to al-Qaida, or to people he knew to be al-Qaida.
 Such support was sporadic, however, and, at the time of his capture, non-existent.
 In any event, what the standard approved in Al-Bihani actually covers is "those who purposefully and materially supported such forces in hostilities against U.S. Coalition partners."
 530 F.3d at 872 (emphasis added).
 The evidence in this record cannot possibly be stretched far enough to fit that test.

 Judge Robertson addressed the other government allegation, that Slahi was "part of" al Qaeda at the time of his capture.
 He said the law was not as clear in this instance:

 neither Al-Bihani nor any other case provides a bright-line test for determining who was and who was not "part of" al-Qaida at the time of capture.
 The decision, in other words, depends on the sufficiency of the evidence.
 The question of when a detainee must have been a "part of" al-Qaida to be detainable is at the center of this case, because it is clear that Salahi was at one point a sworn al-Qaida member.

 Judge Robertson discusses other factors in his decision, including which side had the burden of proof and considering the reliability of coerced or hearsay testimony.
 In conclusion, Judge Robertson stated:

 The government had to adduce evidence – which is different from intelligence – showing that it was more likely than not that Salahi was "part of" al-Qaida.
 To do so, it had to show that the support Salahi undoubtedly did provide from time to time was provided within al-Qaida's command structure.
 The government has not done so.